Roy Horan

-Roy Horan III (January 1, 1950 – October 12, 2021) was an American actor and martial artist.
-Horan was perhaps best known as Lewis in 1981 martial arts film Game of Death II, and Priest/Russian in 1978 martial arts film Snake in the Eagle's Shadow.
+Roy Horan III (January 1, 1950 – October 12, 2021) was an American actor and martial artist best known for his Hong Kong martial arts films.
+Horan played Lewis in the 1981 martial arts film Game of Death II, and Priest/Russian in the 1978 martial arts film Snake in the Eagle's Shadow, opposite Jackie Chan.
+He was a student of Hwang Jang-lee, who appeared with Horan in several films.

 Personal life

 Roy Horan III was born in Laurel, Maryland in January 1950, the eldest of eight children born to Roy Horan Jr. and Eileen Mary (Buckley) Horan of Portsmouth, Rhode Island.

 Horan married Christina Hui Din Fun on December 20, 1981, and they had two daughters.
 His daughter, Celina Jade, made her film debut in 2008's Legendary Assassin along with Tai Chi Boxer and Fatal Contact film star Wu Jing.

 Horan died in Los Angeles, California, on October 12, 2021, at the age of 71.

 History and early career

 Acting

 Horan made his film debut in the 1976 movie Bruce Lee's Secret as Charlie.
 Horan went on to play Tolstoy in the 1977 film Snuff Bottle Connection, and the Russian priest in the 1978 film Snake in the Eagle's Shadow along with Jackie Chan and Hwang Jang-lee.

 In 1980s, Horan appeared as Lewis in the 1981 film Game of Death II along with Tong Lung and Hwang Jang-lee.
 Horan also directed in the 1981 documentary Art of High Impact Kicking.
 Horan played American Consular in 1987 film No Retreat, No Surrender 2, along with Hwang Jang-lee, Loren Avedon, Matthias Hues, Max Thayer and Cynthia Rothrock, which he also wrote and produced.